excellenteam-scaleup/python-template/README.md

 4. Ensure that your code is running.
 5. Once you open a PR, review the changes **carefully**.
 You can leverage GitHub's built-in diff viewer.
 6. Wait and confirm that the linter test completed successfully.
 If the linter test fails, assess the errors and refactor accordingly — otherwise, each error will negatively impact your grade.
-7. Read the Dont's, Read the Dont's, Read the Dont's.
-8. Upload the repository link to Moodle.
+7. Upload the repository link to Moodle.
-9. Good luck :)
+8. Good luck :)

 <!-- Center Excellenteam image -->
 <p align="center">